noodlewerk/NWPusher/README.md

 - Reports *detailed error messages* returned by APNS
 - Reads from *feedback service*

-OS X/iOS library for sending pushes from your own application:
+OS X and iOS framework for sending pushes from your own application:
 - Modular, no dependencies, use what you like
 - Detailed error handling
 - iOS compatible, so you can also push directly from your iPhone :o